araichev/pyclub/README.rst

   .. code-block:: python

-      def shape_to_geometry(feed, shape_id):
+      def build_geometry_by_shape(feed, shape_ids=None):
           """
-          Given a GTFS feed object and a shape ID from that feed, return a Shapely linestring representation of the shape (in WGS84 coordinates, the native coordinate system of GTFS).
+          Given a GTFS feed object, return a dictionary with structure shape ID -> Shapely LineString representation of shape, where the dictionary ranges over all shapes in the feed.
+          Use WGS84 longitude-latitude coordinates, the native coordinate system of GTFS.

+          If a list of shape IDs ``shape_ids`` is given, then only include the given shape IDs in the dictionary.

           NOTES:
-              Raise a ``ValueError`` if ``feed['shapes']`` does not exist or if the shape ID does not exist.
+              - Raise a ValueError if the feed has no shapes
           """
           pass